danaevenhaim/testing-app/testFile.md

-ThIS IS A test file
+ThIS IS A tEst filE

 It has some lines